Remember when you used to get a package of small booklets in the mail at the beginning of the year?

 - online at www.irs.gov

-I happened to stop by the library recently (great place to borrow books for free) and I noticed there was a section set up full of tax forms.
+I happened to stop by the library recently (great place to borrow books and movies for free) and I noticed there was a section set up full of tax forms.
 The library is a great tax resource, not only for forms but many also provide sessions to help people with their taxes.

 The IRS has a page where you can download forms you can get in PDF format.
 Some of the forms are set up so you can enter your information on the computer before you print them out.